BlockchainCommons/Research/papers/bcr-2026-006-principal-authority.md

 - The actor (signer or agent) is implicitly at the end of the chain
 - Use for audit trails and authority verification
 - Simpler cases can use `conferredBy` alone
+- For signing event attestations with conferral chain, see BCR-2026-004

 ---